mocktomata/mocktomata/docs/boundary.md

     github.users.getFollowersForUser)
 ```

 That's it!
-Now your test will be ran using the saved result and not making actual remote calls.
+Now your test will be run using the saved result and not making actual remote calls.

-## scenario
+## Scenario

 You can use `scenario()` to execute test steps defined using the `defineStep()` function.
 You can execute the test steps in different context: